thomhines/cinch/README.md

 - Automatic minification of JS/CSS, which removes unnecessary spaces and comments
 - Converts common pre-processor formats (LESS, SCSS, SASS, and CoffeeScript) into standard CSS/JS automatically
-- Built-in access to all libraries in the [Google Hosted Libraries](https://developers.google.com/speed/libraries/)
+- Built-in access to tons of common libraries, such as jQuery, Prototype, and more in [Google Hosted Libraries](https://developers.google.com/speed/libraries/), CSS frameworks such as [Foundation](http://foundation.zurb.com/) and [960.gs](http://960.gs/), and a variety of javascript plugins.
+See the entire list below.
 - Combines multiple files into one file to reduce HTTP connections between the server and your users
 - Caches files on server if no new changes have been detected to the source files
 - Serves '304 Not Mofidified' headers to users if the user already has the latest code in the browser's cache